AIBiology/aibiology.github.io/Week_05.md

 * Have a general understanding of classical statistical principles
 * Begin to see how these are re-cast in machine learning context
-* Apply machine learning methods to linear regression
+* Understand how to validate machine learning models
+* Understand hyperparameters

 {% include custom/office_hours.html %}